Chart Color Schemes

 Lambton - New Lambton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Lambton - New Lambton, as per the latest Census evaluation, 78.9% of dwellings were houses while 21.2% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro NSW's figures of 70.5% houses and 29.5% other dwellings.
-Home ownership in Lambton - New Lambton stood at 34.9%, with mortgaged properties at 34.1% and rented ones at 31.1%.
+Lambton - New Lambton's dwelling structure, as per the latest Census, consisted of 78.9% houses and 21.2% other dwellings.
+In comparison, Non-Metro NSW had 70.5% houses and 29.5% other dwellings.
+Home ownership in Lambton - New Lambton stood at 34.9%, with mortgaged dwellings at 34.1% and rented ones at 31.1%.
 The median monthly mortgage repayment was $2,119, higher than Non-Metro NSW's average of $1,962.
-The median weekly rent in Lambton - New Lambton was recorded as $390, compared to Non-Metro NSW's figure of $400.
-Nationally, mortgage repayments were significantly higher at $2,119 versus the Australian average of $1,863, while rents exceeded the national figure of $375 by $15.
+The median weekly rent figure was $390, compared to Non-Metro NSW's $400.
+Nationally, Lambton - New Lambton's mortgage repayments were significantly higher at $2,119 versus the Australian average of $1,863, while rents were exceeding the national figure of $375 at $390.

 Frequently Asked Questions - Housing